Menu

 By the Climate Centre

-The American Red Cross selected the Juneteenth holiday on 19th of the month that commemorates the end of slavery in the US to unveil a mural painted specially by the Climate Centre for global heat action day as an ode to environmental and climate justice (photo).
+The American Red Cross selected the Juneteenth holiday on 19th of the month that commemorates the end of slavery in the US to unveil a mural painted specially by the Climate Centre for global heat action day as an ode to environmental and climate justice.

-The event, organized by the National Capital and Greater Chesapeake Region of the American Red Cross coincided with the current expanding and dangerous heatwave in the US, and underscored the urgent need for preparedness and community resilience.
+The event (photo and gallery) organized by the National Capital and Greater Chesapeake Region of the American Red Cross coincided with the current expanding and dangerous heatwave in the US, and underscored the urgent need for preparedness and community resilience.

 The mural features symbols of the reduction and prevention of heat stress, such as planting trees, creating green spaces, and spending time in the shade – crucial measures as rising temperatures and extreme weather affect the most vulnerable populations.